Tom's Guide Verdict

 For all their usefulness — especially during the pandemic, there hasn’t been a ton of innovation around the best webcams.
 While their resolution has increased and their price has gone down, pretty much every model is a small box that fits on top of your monitor.

-The Insta360 Link ($299) is the first webcam to come along in a long while that truly innovates.
+The Insta360 Link ($299, though it can sometimes be found for as low as $249) is the first webcam to come along in a long while that truly innovates.
 That’s because instead of being fixed in place, its camera is mounted to a 3-axis gimbal that allows it to track you as you move around the room.
 But that’s not all; thanks to AI, the Link has a number of other features that will make you the champion of your next conference call or TikTok video including automatic subject tracking, a whiteboard mode, and even a vertical video mode.

 During my Insta360 Link review, I was so impressed with its features, I kept showing them off to my colleagues; that’s something that rarely happens.
 The only question is if you need all the features in the Insta360 Link — and if you’re willing to pay the premium for it.

 The Insta360 Link debuted on Aug.
 2. It’s available for sale for $299 at Insta360.com.
 Admittedly, that’s a lot more expensive than most webcams — our top pick, the Anker C200, costs just $60 — but the Insta360 Link does far more than any other webcam.

 Included with the Insta360 Link is a GoPro mounting bracket as well as a C-clamp, so you can attach the camera to somewhere other than your monitor.